tiprankstipranks

 Shares of our common stock could face volatility due to banking sector uncertainty.

-The recent bank failures have negatively impacted the price of securities issued by financial institutions, which underscores the sensitivity of bank holding company public trading prices to generalized concerns about the health of the banking industry as a whole, regardless of the health of a particular institution.
+Bank holding company stock prices are sensitive to generalized concerns about the health of the banking industry as a whole, regardless of the health of a particular institution.
 Ongoing stress in the banking sector could adversely impact the market price of our common stock and our business, financial condition and results of operations.
 We cannot predict if investors will find our common stock less attractive as a result of these market stresses.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.

 Share Price & Shareholder Rights - Risk 5